Actors Headshots – The session

-Your photograph is your first contact with a casting director so it is important to get an honest representation of yourself in the picture.
+Your photograph is your first contact with a potential client, or casting director (if you’re an actor) so it is important to make a good professional and honest representation of yourself in the picture.

-Many actors hate having their photograph taken, and find it quite a stressful experience as they know the importance of getting it right.
+Some people shy away from having their photograph taken, and find it a somewhat stressful experience as they know the importance of getting it right.
 So it is essential when having your pictures taken that you feel relaxed.
-Our sessions here at Mike Turner Photography are relaxed, photographers are friendly and put you at ease straight away, one of which is an ex actor and knows how it feels.
+Our sessions here at Mike Turner Photography are relaxed, photographers are friendly and put you at ease straight away.

-Once completed the images you have selected are prepared to the proper resolution, they are then burned onto a CD.
-Alternatively you can order the selected images from the website and we will email them to you.
-Prints can be ordered and collected from the studio.
-Any prints sent by post are at an additional cost and sent by special delivery.
+Once completed the images you have selected are prepared to the proper resolution, they are then sent to you via WeTransfer or Dropbox.
+Prints can also be ordered and either collected from the studio or posted out but there is an additional cost for postage as they are sent by recorded delivery.

 Headshot Prices